Nikhil-cloudexpert/Sales-Analytics-Dashboard-using-Power-BI/README.md

 ## Data Preparation
 The raw sales dataset was cleaned and transformed using Power Query before building the dashboard.
 This included handling data types, renaming columns, and preparing the data for analysis.
+The dataset has ~500 rows of sales transactions with columns like OrderDate, Region, Category, Sales, Profit.

 ![Transformed Data](screenshots/transformed_data.png)